 - Scoop onto baked sweet potato for a quick and nutritious lunch/brunch

 - Choose ripe avocados - these are firm but give a little when you press the skin.
 Avoid squishy avocados - it's a sign they are starting to go bad.
-Hass avocados are a good choice, they are deliciously creamy and easy to find in most supermarkets.
+Hass avocados are a good choice, they are deliciously creamy and easy to find in most stores.

 Brown guacamole looks very unappetising.
 However, it is perfectly safe to eat if it has been properly stored in the fridge for less than 3 days.
 The browning is caused by oxidation when the guacamole is exposed to the air.
 If your guacamole turns brown, simply scrape off the brown part and continue to enjoy the yummy green dip underneath it.